Odd-even car scheme back in Delhi post Diwali from November 4-15: Kejriwal

 The odd-even scheme is a part of the Graded Response Action Plan (GRAP), emergency measures implemented in phases to combat air pollution.

+Just minutes after Delhi chief minister Arvind Kejriwal announced that the odd-even car rationing scheme will be reintroduced in the capital to combat pollution, union minister for road transport Nitin Gadkari said there was no need for it right now.

+"There is no need for it now....in next 2 years, Delhi will be pollution free.
+It's their decision, let them do whatever," Gadkari said.

-Odd-even scheme
+what is Odd-even scheme

 The odd-even rule will be implemented for five days beginning November 3-15 and would be put into effect between 8 am to 8 pm.